Continent (CFCF album): Content

-Continent is an electropop album that includes elements from a variety of genres, such as IDM, balearic, soft rock, European synthpop, rave, boogie, house, ambient, lounge, jazz, and italo disco.
+Continent is an electropop album that includes elements from a variety of genres, such as IDM, balearic, soft rock, European synth-pop, rave, boogie, house, ambient, lounge, jazz, and Italo disco.
 Pitchfork writer Ryan Dombal analogized Continent as a tech noir film soundtrack: "There's the umbrella-less, lonely walk scene ("Raining Patterns"), the nightclub scene (the cover of Fleetwood Mac's "Big Love"), the hacking-the-mainframe scene ("Break-In"), the slow, ambiguous fade-out ("You Hear Colours")."
 Continent follows a downtempo dance music style that has been described by Mxdown as "a milder form of dance music that soothes as well as grooves," by reviewer Patric Fallon as "more about the upper half of your body than the lower," and by David Ritter in a review for Coke Machine Glow as "dance music that doesn't want you to dance."